 It’s worth noting that all three models use a particular beam pattern that won’t work well at night if the light is mounted upside down.
 You’ll see why in a sec…

-The X3 is simple, with a single on/off/mode button on top and three small red LEDs to show remaining battery charge.
-You’ll notice as we get to the other lights that the purpose of similar features vary in their purpose on each model, so again, while this and the X6 look similar, they’re really not.
+The Kryptonite X3 Headlight is simple, with a single on/off/mode button on top and three small red LEDs to show the remaining battery charge.
+You’ll notice as we get to the other lights that the purpose of similar features varies in their purpose on each model, so again, while this and the X6 look similar, they’re really not.

 The X3 has a 60 Lux beam with a bright spot at the front (which is why it and the others won’t have the intended illumination pattern at night when mounted upside down), and a dimmer, broader patch closer to your wheel.